filterunit - Unit test a filter program

 Default: Unset.

-Fixed options and arguments to give to the filter command.
-Options are given to the shell without any additional quoting.
+Fixed options to give to the filter command.

 Default: Unset.